 Here are my sub ins and outs that you might be thinking about as you read the post and I will tell you if I think they will work or why they won't:

-- You can add a teaspoon of red pepper flakes to the sauce if you want to make a spicy lamb bolognese.
+- You can add a teaspoon of red pepper flakes to the sauce if you want extra flavor or to make a spicy lamb bolognese.

-- You can use oregano as an alternative to the combined Italian herbs.
+- You can use oregano as an alternative to the combined Italian seasoning.

 - If you want to use leftover roast lamb in place of the ground lamb, you can do that to the equivalent amount.
 In this case as the meat has been cooked, I would make the bolognese sauce, then add the leftover cooked meat to the dish at the simmer stage as you don't need to cook it, rather simply ensure that it is heated through.

-- Add 2 bay leaves to the sauce and allow them to impart flavour to the bolognese sauce if you wish, remove prior to serving and discard.
+- Add a bay leaf or 2 to the sauce and allow them to impart flavour to the bolognese sauce if you wish, remove prior to serving and discard.